spicetify/docs/src/content/docs/development/publishing.md

 sidebar_position: 3
 ---

 The store reads one registry: `vault.json` in [spicetify/modules](https://github.com/spicetify/modules).
-Your code stays in your own repository under your own license; what you submit is the entry that points at it.
-That is what makes every module in the store reviewable, checksummed and revocable.
+Most authors keep source and release artifacts in their own repository and submit the entry that points at them.
+A module that makes sense as part of Spicetify's maintained collection can instead live under `modules/` in that repository and use its shared release automation.
+Either way, the store consumes a reviewed, checksummed and revocable registry entry.

 ## Submit